jvhagey/CDRF_Metagenomics/Functional_Annotation/GhostKOALA/Readme.md

 echo "Done Changing gene call names"
 ```

-GhoastKOALA server only takes files under 300MB so file needs to be split to reduce the size.
+GhostKOALA server only takes files under 300MB so file needs to be split to reduce the size.
 Note, you will have to double check that a sequence isn't cut off into two files when you do this.
 `split -b 250M -d protein-sequences.fa`

 This gives two files x01 and x00, they were renamed to protein-sequences_1.fa and protein-sequences_2.fa.